Adiabatic Hydrodynamization and the Emergence of Attractors: a Unified Description of Hydrodynamization in Kinetic Theory: Adiabaticity beyond scaling

 We start at very weak coupling with $g_s=10^{-3}$, where the dynamics is that which we first explored in Sect.~\ref{sec:pre-hydro}.
 As we have seen in Figs.~\ref{fig:scalings-Dr-weak} and \ref{fig:occupancies-anisotropies-weak} and discussed above, the system does not reach hydrodynamization.
 As we can see from Figures~\ref{fig:eigenvals-Dr-gs10-3} and~\ref{fig:coefficients-Dr-gs10-3}, a band of lowest energy eigenstates of the effective Hamiltonian quickly becomes dominant, starting from the time at which the BMSS fixed point is reached and continuing through the approach to, and evolution at, the dilute fixed point.
 In the BMSS regime, the occupation of the excited states decays exponentially, and these states stay irrelevant at later times, even as the instantaneous energy levels change their values during the transition from the BMSS regime to the dilute regime.
 This is in precise agreement with the picture first introduced by BSY~\cite{Brewer:2022vkq}, where the adiabatic evolution of a set of states with the same, lowest, instantaneous energy eigenvalue dominates the pre-hydrodynamic dynamics.

 This picture changes qualitatively at late times when we consider the intermediate value of the coupling $g_s = 1$.
 From Figs.~\ref{fig:eigenvals-Dr-gs1} and~\ref{fig:coefficients-Dr-gs1}, we see that at early times there are bands of energy eigenvalues with the lowest such band remaining close to degenerate until $y \equiv \ln(\tau/\tau_I) \sim 12$, at which time a gap starts opening up, consistent with the beginning of hydrodynamization, i.e.~the beginning of the departure from the dilute regime and the approach to isotropization and local thermal equilibrium seen in the top-left panel of Fig.~\ref{fig:scalings-Dr-strong} and discussed above.
 Meanwhile, we see in Fig.~\ref{fig:coefficients-Dr-gs1} that between $y \sim 2$ and $y \sim 10$ the occupation of a small group of low-lying states is significant while above $y\sim 12$ and certainly for $y > 15$ the occupation of all states other than the one with the isolated lowest eigenvalue drop away and only the instantaneous ground state of the effective Hamiltonian is needed to describe hydrodynamization in this kinetic theory.
 This confirms that the AH scenario is realized sequentially in this kinetic theory, with different attractors (first pre-hydrodynamic; later hydrodynamizing) describing different out-of-equilibrium regimes corresponding to different stages in the loss of memory of the initial condition, with each collapsing the state onto a smaller set of degrees of freedom than in the previous stage, until local thermal equilibrium is reached and only the hydrodynamic evolution of the state with a thermal distribution remains.
+To further substantiate this, in Figure~\ref{fig:varying-r} we show that the instantaneous rates of change of $\langle p_\perp^2 \rangle$, $\langle p_z^2 \rangle$ and $\langle f \rangle$ collapse onto a single curve after a short time for initial conditions which differ in their initial value of the anisotropy parameter $r$.